seL4/website/About/FAQ.md

 Presently seL4 runs on Arm v7 (32-bit) and v8 (64-bit) cores, on PC99 (x86)
 cores (32- and 64-bit mode), and RISC-V (32- and 64-bit) cores.
 See the
-up-to-date [platform overview].
+up-to-date [platform overview], and detailed [supported platforms] list.

 There is a [platform contribution guide] and [platform porting guide] available.

 ### Which platform ports are verified?

-We have presently the most comprehensive verification story (functional correctness to the binary, security proofs, user-level initialisation proofs) for 32-bit Arm v7 platforms.
+We have presently the [most comprehensive verification story][verification] (functional correctness to the binary, security proofs, user-level initialisation proofs) for 32-bit Arm v7 platforms.
 For 64-bit Arm v8 and x86 there are functional-correctness proofs to C code, and for 64-bit RISC-V there are functional-correctness proofs to binary code as well as security proofs.

 Further verification of the 64-bit Arm v8 configuration (AArch64) is in progress.